Léon Fiévez: Biography

 Fiévez was born to a farming family in Wallonia, Belgium.
 In 1888 he was recruited into the Force Publique, a military force formed to garrison Leopold II of Belgium's Congo Free State, arriving in the Congo in the town of Boma.
 Though the conquest of the Congo was well underway by 1888, Fievez quickly became noted as a particular effective soldier, successfully leading military expeditions in the upper Congo.
 In late 1891 he was forced by illness to return to Belgium, but by 1893 had returned to the Congo.
 When the commissioner for the crown-controlled district of Équateur, former explorer Charles Lemaire, was wounded in 1893, colonial administrators (who had been dissatisfied with Lemaire's level of rubber production) replaced him with Fiévez.

-Upon assuming the roll of commissioner, Fiévez implemented a brutal system of oppression on the native Congolese population – the intent of said policies was to intimidate local peoples into giving food and rubber to the Free State as tribute.
+Upon assuming the role of commissioner, Fiévez implemented a brutal system of oppression on the native Congolese population – the intent of said policies was to intimidate local peoples into giving food and rubber to the Free State as tribute.
 As part of this campaign, Fiévez and his forces (consisting of Force Publique enforcers and friendly Congolese tribesmen) forcibly requisitioned food from native Congolese, destroyed crops to cause famine, and carried out massacres to exterminate Congolese who resisted the Free State.
 Villages that were unwilling or unable to provide food or rubber were looted and burned.
 Most infamously Fiévez, who was under orders to expend as little ammunition as possible, mandated that his soldiers and allies provide him with the severed hands of slain enemies to show that they had not wasted ammunition.
 According to oral tradition, such actions led to Fiévez being described as "the devil of the Equator" and nicknamed "Ntange" (roughly translating to "nap" or "bed", as Fiévez was known to nap in the afternoon).